Fukaya's conjecture on Witten's twisted $A_\infty$-structures: Setting

 \subsubsection{Directed trees}

-\begin{definition} A trivalent directed $d$-leafed tree $T$ means an embedded tree in $\real^2$, together with the following data: \begin{itemize} \item[(1)] a finite set of vertices $V(T)$; \item[(2)] a set of internal edges $E(T)$; \item[(3)] a set of $d$ semi-infinite incoming edges $E_{in}(T)$; \item[(4)] a semi-infinite outgoing edge $e_{out}$. \end{itemize} Every vertex is required to be trivalent, having two incoming edges and one outgoing edge. \end{definition}
+\begin{definition} A trivalent directed $k$-leafed tree $T$ is an embedded tree in $\real^2$, together with the following data: \begin{itemize} \item[(1)] a finite set of vertices $V(T)$; \item[(2)] a set of internal edges $E(T)$; \item[(3)] a set of $k$ semi-infinite incoming edges $E_{in}(T)$; \item[(4)] a semi-infinite outgoing edge $e_{out}$. \end{itemize} Every vertex is required to be trivalent, i.e. it has two incoming edges and one outgoing edge. \end{definition}

-For simplicity, we will call it a $d$-tree.
-They are identified up to continuous map preserving the vertices and edges.
-Therefore, the topological class for $d$-trees will be finite.
+For simplicity, we will call it a $k$-tree.
+They are identified up to orientation preserving continuous map of $\real^2$ preserving the vertices and edges.
+Therefore, the topological class for $k$-trees will be finite.

-Given a $d$-tree, by fixing the anticlockwise orientation of $\real^2$, we have an cyclic ordering of all the semi-infinite edges.
-We can label the incoming edges by consecutive integers $(d-1)d,\dots,01$ and the outgoing edges by $0d$ such that the cyclic ordering $01,\dots,(d-1)d,0d$ agrees with the induced cyclic ordering of $\real^2$.
-Furthermore, we can extend this labeling to all the internal edges, by induction along the directed tree.
-If we have an vertex $v$ with two incoming edges labelled $ij$ and $jk$, then we assign labeling $ik$ to the outgoing edge.
-For example, there are two different topological types for $3$-tree, with corresponding labeling for their edges as shown in the following figure.
+Given a $k$-tree, by fixing the anticlockwise orientation of $\real^2$, we have cyclic ordering of all the semi-infinite edges.
+We can label connected components of $\real^2 \setminus T$ by integers $0,\dots,k$ in anticlockwise ordering, inducing a labelling on edges such that edge $e$ labelled with $ij$ will be lying between components $i$ and $j$ with the unique normal to $e$ pointing in component $i$.
+The labelling can be fixed uniquely by requiring the outgoing edge to be labelled by $0k$.
+For example, there are two different topological types for $3$-trees, with corresponding labelings for their edges as shown in the following figure \ref{3trees}.

-A pair $(e,v)$, with $e$ being an edge (either finite or semi-infinite) and $v$ being an adjacent vertex, is called a flag.
-The unique vertex attached to the outgoing semi-infinite edge is called the root vertex.
-The following figure shows different flags on the tree $T_1$.
+\begin{notation} A pair $(e,v)$, with $e$ being an edge (either finite or semi-infinite) and $v$ being an adjacent vertex, is called a flag.
+The unique vertex attached to the outgoing semi-infinite edge is called the root vertex. \end{notation}

 For the purpose of Morse homology, we need the following notation of metric trees.